-If you would like help growing your business, and are an awesome educator who believes in the power of music to change the world, then I invite you to book a Breakthrough Call with me.
+If you would like help growing your business, and are an awesome educator who believes in the power of music to change the world, then I invite you to book a Breakthrough Strategy Session with me.

 NOTE: Please DO NOT book a call if you are just looking to get 3 more students on your roster.
 I'm looking for educators with vision who want to make a bigger impact and are coachable, open-minded and in integrity.